sascristian/HeyberryAI/README.md

                     ["KonamiBIntent"], ["KonamiAIntent"]]

             # 60 is the number of seconds for the layer timer
-            self.tree = IntentTree(self.emitter, layers, 60)
+            self.layers = IntentLayer(self.emitter, layers, 60)
-            # this should be on initialize of every skill
-            self.emitter.on('enable_intent', self.handle_enable_intent)
-            self.emitter.on('disable_intent', self.handle_disable_intent)

-            to activate next layer/state -> self.tree.next()
+            to activate next layer/state -> self.layers.next()
-            to activate previous layer/state -> self.tree.previous()
+            to activate previous layer/state -> self.layers.previous()
-            to activate layer/state 0 -> self.tree.reset()
+            to activate layer/state 0 -> self.layers.reset()
-            to get current layer/state -> state = self.tree.current_layer
+            to get current layer/state -> state = self.layers.current_layer

-            each tree has a timer, after changing state this timer starts and at the end resets the tree to disable timer, after doing next/previous -> self.tree.stop_timer()
+            each tree has a timer, after changing state this timer starts and at the end resets the tree to disable timer, after doing next/previous -> self.layers.stop_timer()

-            to go directly to a layer do -> self.tree.activate_layer(layer_num) in this case no timer is started so you should also do - > self.tree.start_timer()
+            to go directly to a layer do -> self.tree.activate_layer(layer_num) in this case no timer is started so you should also do - > self.layers.start_timer()

-            on converse -> parse intent/utterance and manipulate tree if needed (bad sequence)
+            on converse -> parse intent/utterance and manipulate layers if needed (bad sequence)

-check parrot , dictation skill and konami code for state/sequential/continuous events examples

-# Multiple Intent Trees
+# Multiple Intent Layers

-Actual trees can be made by making a IntentTree for each intent, we can always do
+"Trees" can be made by making a IntentLayer for each intent, we can use layers as branches and do

-            self.tree_1.disable()
+            self.branch = IntentLayer(self.emitter, layers, 60)
+            self.branch.disable()

-and have an inactive tree to activate later when needed
+and to activate later when needed

-            self.tree_1.reset()
+            self.branch.reset()

-intent parsing in converse method can manipulate correct tree if needed
+intent parsing in converse method can manipulate correct tree branch if needed

 this allows for much more complex skills with each intent triggering their own sub-intents / sub - trees

 on demand manipulation of tree layers may also open several unforeseen opportunities for intent data structures

-            self.tree.add_layer([intent_list])
-            self.tree.remove_layer(layer_num)
+            self.branch.add_layer([intent_list])
+            self.branch.remove_layer(layer_num)
-            self.tree.replace_layer(self, layer_num, intent_list)
+            self.branch.replace_layer(self, layer_num, intent_list)
-            list = self.tree.find_layer_num(self, intent_list)
+            list_of_layers_with_this_intent_on_it = self.branch.find_layer(self, intent_list)

 # Privacy Enhancements (requires network manager)

-removed from now, to be reworked without network manager being needed
+removed from now, to be reworked without network manager

 - wifi disable/enable